peachbits/PirateLightClientKit/README.md

 ## Cocoapods Support

-Add `pod "ZcashLightClientKit", ~> "0.13.0-beta.2"` to the target you want to add the kit too.
+Add `pod "PirateLightClientKit", ~> "0.13.0-beta.2"` to the target you want to add the kit too.

 # Testing